-Release train scheduling information is displayed in the Serena Release Control user interface through visual calendars.
-The Gantt-style release calendar as shown in the following figure.
+Release train scheduling information is displayed in the Serena ALM user interface through visual Gantt-style and block calendars.

-The release calendar shows all the release trains that have been created.
-The display of each release train on the release calendar shows the stage schedule for the release train.
+The release calendars show all the release trains that have been created.
+Select a release train on the release calendar to view the stage schedule for the release train.

-- View a list of release trains with their stage schedules. - Select a release train to view and work with that particular release train. - Scroll right in the calendar to see release trains scheduled in the future. - See the date range for a stage in hover text by moving your cursor over a stage bar in the chart. - Select time period display format by selecting Day, Week, Month, or Quarter above the calendar. - Switch from the Gantt view to a regular calendar view by clicking the Calendar View button above the calendar.
-See Chapter 8, "Using the Calendars for Quick Assessment" on page 80.
+- View a list of release trains. - Select a release train to view and work with that particular release train. - Scroll right in the calendar to see release trains scheduled in the future. - See the date range for a stage in hover text by moving your cursor over a stage bar in the chart. - Select time period display format by selecting Day, Week, or Month. - Switch between the Gantt view and regular calendar view by clicking the Gantt and Calendar buttons above the calendar.
+See Chapter 8, "Using the Calendars for Quick

+Assessment" on page 79.